Nancy Bailey: Career

 In 1893, British suffragist and journalist Margaret Bateson interviewed Bailey about indexing for the 'Professional women on their professions' series in Queen magazine.

 She was also interviewed by American journalist Mary Temple Bayard in 1893 for the Ladies Home Journal.
 A letter from newspaper editor W. T. Stead quoted in this 1894 issue congratulated and thanked Bailey for her "noble service" on indexing Hansard.

 In 1897, she presented a paper to the Women's Education Conference at Earl's Court on the training of women in business, which was organised by Daisy Greville, Countess of Warwick.
-Bailey had by now trained 40 women.
+Bailey had by this time trained 40 women.
 Her speech was published in a book of the conference proceedings in 1898, with an index by Bailey's Indexing Office.

 In 1898, Bailey was invited by Eyre & Spottiswoode to compile a monthly index to The Times newspaper.
 This was a rival to bookseller Samuel Palmer's quarterly indexes which had been published since 1868.
 Bailey's Index to The Times ran from 1899 to 1901.
 It had a cover design by Arthur Heygate Mackmurdo and received praise in the Pall Mall Gazette.

 By 1900, Bailey's indexing business was working from larger offices at 5 Great College Street, eventually settling at 12 Little College Street, London.
 The indexing office's contracts included indexes for The Artist, Gentlewoman, the Journal of Finance, The Ladies' Field, the Liberal Magazine, the Morning Leader and Truth.
 She trained eight to ten female students per year, at a fee of £20 for a year of tuition.
 She had trained 70 women by 1902, including Edith May Haylett and the author Constance M. Foot.